 Two illnesses during Jannik Sinner’s match in Rome, match suspended

-The match between Jannik Sinner and Sebastian Ofner, valid for the second round of the Internazionali d’Italia in Rome, was suspended for a few minutes due to two spectators in the stands feeling ill within minutes of each other.
+The match between Jannik Sinner and Sebastian Ofner, valid for the second round of the Internazionali d’Italia in Rome, was suspended for a few minutes because of two sicknesses experienced by two spectators in the stands, within minutes of each other.

 A man in the stands felt ill on the 4-3 result for the Azzurro in the second set: the health officials immediately intervened and the fan left the facility on his legs, to the applause of the audience.
-A few minutes later, on the score of 5-4 for Sinner, another spectator felt ill and the match was again interrupted for a few moments to allow the sanitary men to intervene in the stands.
+A few minutes later, on the result of 5-4 for Sinner, another spectator felt sick and the match was again interrupted for a few moments to allow the sanitary workers to intervene in the stands.

 Under the watchful eyes of Papa Hanspeter and Mamma Siglinde, the San Candido champion immediately won the break in the first game of the second set, raising his level.
 At the serve, Sinner remained flawless, while Ofner struggled to hold serve.